How to Become a Web Developer: Explore Top Skills, Resources, Step-by-Step Guide

 Step-by-Step Guide to Becoming a Web Developer

-There isn't any fixed career path to become a web developer.
-Yet, certain steps are generic.
-The process includes gaining technical know-how, project exposure, and a portfolio that showcases your capability.
-Following are some of the basic steps you need to follow to begin your career as a web developer -
+There is no set career path to becoming a web developer.
+However, some steps are generic.
+The process basically involves gaining technical know-how, project exposure, and a portfolio that showcases your capability.
+Following are some of the basic steps you will need to follow to begin in this career:

 How to Become a Web Developer